ReDI-School/intermediate-java/lesson5/index.md

 ### Example 2:

 Here, we have mentioned the return type of the method as int.
 Hence, the method should always return an integer value.
+Also observe that when we called sum the first time, we assigned the return value to a variable `value`, however we did assign the return value to anything at the second invocation.

 ```java
 public class Main {